The NASA InSight mission to Mars

 The InSight launched on 5 May 2018 and the landing date is set to 26 November 2018.

-The EEG group will focus on the geophysical characterization of the shallow Martian crust.
+The EEG group will focus on the geophysical characterisation of the shallow Martian crust.
 The main focus of the EEG activities is to exploit the seismological data acquired while lowering the HP3 “mole” to image the shallow crust around the landing site.
 The HP3 mole will hammer itself into the loose cover of Mars down to a few meters depth.
 The seismic signals generated during the hammering of the HP3 experiment in combination with the SEIS instruments at the surface closely resemble a reverse vertical seismic profiling experiment (rVSP), with the active seismic source being downhole.
 Hence, the combined HP3-SEIS component of InSight will be the first-ever active seismic experiment on Mars.

 Related publications